dnpwwo/Domoticz-ZWavejs2MQTT/README.md

 # Domoticz-ZWavejs2MQTT
 Allows a ZWavejs2MQTT instance to connect directly to Domoticz and handles Z-Wave devices

+## Key features

+* Domoticz acts as the MQTT broker so only Domoticz and ZWavejs2MQTT instances are required
+* Currently supported:
+  * Binary switches
+  * Power meters - kWh, W, A, V
+  * Battery level
+  * Scenes

 ## Installation

 Python version 3.4 or higher required & Domoticz version that supports the Extended Python Framework.